nirhazan35/CrashAlertAI/frontend/readme.md

 - **Dashboard:** Real-time accident alerts, filtering, and quick access to accident details.
 - **Statistics & Analytics:** Visualizations of accident data, trends, severity, false positives, and export to CSV.
 - **Accident History:** Browse, filter, and export handled accident logs.
-- **Live Camera Feed:** View and filter live camera statuses and risk levels.
+- **Live Camera Feed:** View live camera statuses and risk levels.
 - **Camera Management:** Admins can add new cameras and assign cameras to users.
 - **User Management:** Admins can register and delete users, and manage user roles.
-- **Notifications:** Real-time notifications for admins, with a notification center and sound alerts.
+- **Notifications:** Real-time notifications for admins, with a notification center.
 - **Password Management:** Request password change, reset password, and notify users of changes.
 - **Health Check:** `/health` route for frontend status.
-- **Responsive Design:** Built with Mantine and MUI for a modern, mobile-friendly UI.
+- **Responsive Design:** Built with Mantine and MUI for a modern UI.

 Key Pages & Components
 ----------------------